psu13/mutable-hakyll/posts/elden-ring-appendix.md

 3. Caelid and Volcano Manor are where all the early power items are.
 Of course, Caelid and Volcano Manor are both horrible places.

-4. The single worst navigational puzzle in the game is how you get to the other part of the Altus Plateau (where Volcano Manor is) from the part you see first.
+4. The single worst navigational path in the game is how you get to the other part of the Altus Plateau (where Volcano Manor is) from the part you see first.
 It's like driving from Pittsburgh to Cleveland via Toronto.

-5. I tried dual wielding the biggest swords in the game and <a href+"https://www.youtube.com/watch?v=XEhs6ZcG8Rc">it was kind of comical</a>.
+5. I tried dual wielding the biggest swords in the game and <a href="https://www.youtube.com/watch?v=XEhs6ZcG8Rc">it was kind of comical</a>.

 6. The jumping attack talisman is sort of over-powered.
 But of course you have to be good at landing jumping attacks.